Edmonton-Beverly-Clareview

 Edmonton-Beverly-Clareview is a provincial electoral district for the Legislative Assembly of Alberta, Canada.
 The electoral district covers the neighbourhoods of Beverly, Belmont Park and Clareview Town Centre.
 It was created in 1996, and was first contested in the 1997 election.
-It was last contested in the 2019 election, and has been held by Deron Bilous of the NDP since 2012.
+It was last contested in the 2023 election, and is currently held by Peggy Wright of the NDP.

 History

 The electoral district was created in the 1996 boundary redistribution from the old electoral district of Edmonton-Beverly-Belmont.
 In the 2010 boundary redistribution the riding boundaries were extended north into Edmonton-Manning from 137 Avenue to 144 Avenue while the south boundaries were extended to take a large portion from Edmonton-Highlands-Norwood.

 Boundary history

 Electoral history overview

 The electoral district of Edmonton-Beverly-Clareview was created in the 1997 general election from most of the electoral district of Edmonton-Beverly-Belmont.
 The district has been somewhat of a swing riding since its creation with the Liberals, New Democrats and Progressive Conservatives all holding a sizable base in the district.
 While the Liberals have received high numbers of votes, only the Progressive Conservatives and New Democrats have returned MLAs from the riding.

 The first Member for the riding was incumbent Julius Yankowsky, who had crossed the floor to the Progressive Conservatives from the Liberals.
 He won the new district in a close three-way race.
 He won his third term in the 2001 election with a higher margin of victory.

 Despite having three terms of incumbency, Yankowsky was unable to win a third term in office.
 He faced former New Democratic Party leader Ray Martin, who defeated him taking just over half the popular vote in the district.

 Martin held until the 2008 election, after which Edmonton-Manning MLA Tony Vandermeer defeated Martin in a closely contested race.
 Vandermeer was defeated by New Democrat Deron Bilous in the 2012 provincial election, who was re-elected in the 2015 provincial election with a majority of 9,525 and 73.8% of the popular vote.